 The Centre for Human Rights generally focuses on countries within the African continent.
 However, due to the nature of transnational business, the Business and Human Rights Unit includes in its focus trans- and multi-national companies conducting business activities in Africa, and under the right circumstances, the countries in which these multi- or trans-national companies are domiciled.

 Thematic areas of focus currently include all extractive industry related human rights standards, instruments and legislative frameworks, as well as access to remedies for victims of corporate human rights abuse.
-The CHR also assists corporate actors in complying with human rights due to diligence requirements through capacity building and training, assisting with policy analysis, and human rights impacts assessments.
+The Centre also assists corporate actors in complying with human rights due to diligence requirements through capacity building and training, assisting with policy analysis, and human rights impacts assessments.